edkrueger/eco395m-2022-fall/syllabus.md

 ## Class:

 Class will meet Tuesday and Thursday **3:30pm - 5pm CT**.

+TA sessions are optional and will meet Fridays from **10am - 11am CT**.

 Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, class will be held in person in **BRB 1.118**.
 Until then, class will be held remotely via Zoom (link on Canvas).
 Recordings of lectures will be posted for a limited time on Canvas.